 F. The method of application for membership shall be determined by the BOD and all applications are subject to review by the BOD.

 G. A member may be expelled or suspended for improper conduct by a two-thirds vote of the Directors present at any meeting of the BOD, provided a quorum is present, but only after reasonable opportunity to be heard shall have been given to the member in question.

 H. Honorary membership may be granted to a deserving person upon review of the recommendation by the BOD at a regular or special meeting of the BOD and two-thirds of those present voting in favor of such honorary membership.

 I. Associate membership may be granted to spouses, children, parents or guardians of those persons living or deceased who are or were members or eligible for membership.

-K. A person may become a “Friend of the Association” by applying to the Membership Committee and paying dues of $50.00
+K. A person my become a "Friend of the Association" by applying to the Membership

 Article III: Meeting of Members

 A. Annual Meeting:

 1. The annual meeting of the members shall be held in August of each year at such place and date contracted for by the BOD, or as close to the month of August as the places and dates can be arranged.

 2. The Executive Director shall cause a written notice of said annual meeting to be published in the "Old Breed News."